 We PROMISE we didn’t try to lose your kids’ pacifier or one of their favorite mittens.

 Preschool teachers often do not get the credit we deserve when we observe a developmental delay.
 Early childcare is all about early intervention and that often gets overlooked.
-Parents often think, my child is young and will grow out of the developmental delay until they don’t.
+Parents often think their child is young and will grow out of the developmental delay until they don’t.
 A problem we see much too often.

 It is helpful to childcare teachers if you are teaching your child independent skills at home such as dressing themselves, asking for help, and bathroom skills.
 It is difficult for a teacher to assist ALL kids with putting on coats and guiding kids step by step in the bathroom, so anything that you can teach or reinforce at home would be a HUGE help.